Digital-Grinnell/dlad-blog/content/posts/118-New-IDU-DiffDatastreamVersions-Command.md

   - islandora_datastream_replace
 ---

 Recently, I have been catching up on processing some pending metadata review edits in DG's _Faculty Scholarship_ and _Student Scholarship_ collections.
-Since these two collections are relatively "fluid", they frequent additions and sometimes changes, I was worried that introducing bulk edits could negatively impact some objects.
-So, I set out to find or create a tool that would help me evaluate the impact of these edits.
+Since these two collections are relatively "fluid", they get frequent additions and metadata changes, I was worried that introducing bulk edits could negatively impact some objects.
+So I set out to find, or create, a tool that would help me evaluate the impact of these edits.

 ## Islandora Pretty Text Diff